Forklift loading two pallets onto a truck

 Palletization is particularly important for perishable goods that must be kept refrigerated.
 Using pallets allows these goods to be moved more quickly across unrefrigerated areas, and they can be loaded and unloaded more quickly.

-Proper palletization reduces damage to goods, protecting items and ensuring products remain in perfect condition until the pallet is unloaded and ready for the next part of the supply chain.
-Items secured on pallets are bound together with plastic wrap, strapping, or both, so the chances of items falling off are low.
+Proper palletization reduces damage to goods, protecting items and ensuring that products remain in perfect condition until the pallet is unloaded and ready for the next part of the supply chain.
+Items secured on pallets are bound together with plastic wrap, strapping, or both, so the chance of items falling off are low.

 When items are palletized correctly, the pallet is stable, reducing the chance of injury to workers.